-Permission to practice law under this rule requires that the military attorney complete at least 15 credit hours of Accredited Continuing Legal Education (CLE) Activity, including a minimum of three hours of legal ethics or professional responsibility, within the first year of registration.
+Permission to practice law under this Rule requires that the military attorney complete at least 15 credit hours of Accredited Continuing Legal Education (CLE) Activity, including a minimum of three hours of legal ethics or professional responsibility, within the first year of registration.
 The minimum of three hours of legal ethics or professional responsibility must also be completed within each subsequent year of registration.
-As used in this rule, the term Accredited CLE Activity has the meaning ascribed to it in Article XII of the State Bar Rules.
+Accredited CLE Activity has the meaning assigned by Article XII of the State Bar Rules.

-§4 No State Bar of Texas Membership or Texas Law License Granted
+§4 No Bar Membership or Texas Law License Granted

-Military attorneys permitted to practice law under this rule are not, and shall not represent themselves to be, members of the State Bar of Texas or licensed to practice law in the State of Texas.
+Military attorneys permitted to practice law under this Rule are not, and shall not represent themselves to be, members of the Bar or licensed to practice law in the State of Texas.